 - Ensure to clean sounding tape after each use, especially post heavy oil / viscous fluid tank measurement

 - Sounding tape to be stowed in it’s drum after cleaning.
-Tangled or unrolled sounding tape edges tends to wear on a faster rate which may eventually break
+Tangled or unrolled sounding tape edges tends to wear at a faster rate which may eventually break

 Disclaimer: The authors’ views expressed in this article do not necessarily reflect the views of Marine Insight.
 Data and charts, if used, in the article have been sourced from available information and have not been authenticated by any statutory authority.
 The author and Marine Insight do not claim it to be accurate nor accept any responsibility for the same.
 The views constitute only the opinions and do not constitute any guidelines or recommendation on any course of action to be followed by the reader.